Multi-Agent Reinforcement Learning: A Selective Overview of Theories and Algorithms: MARL Algorithms with Theory

 \subsubsection{Value-Based Methods}

-Similar to the MDPs, value-based methods aim to find an optimal value function from which the joint Nash equilibrium policy can be extracted.
+Similar as in single-agent MDPs, value-based methods aim to find an optimal value function from which the joint Nash equilibrium policy can be extracted.
 Moreover, the optimal value function is known to be the unique fixed point of a Bellman operator, which can be obtained via dynamic programming type methods.